My Town Destination: Ogallala, NE, Keith County

 Great Antique Shops and Farmers Markets are familiar sights in small towns.
 This can include Thrift Shops, Local Eats, and the like!
 Here are some great MTT Antique and Market Finds from Ogallala.

 The Most Unlikely Place– Amazing place for art, unique gifts and great food.
 Don’t believe MTT has ever been to an establishment where the kids can participate in collecting their fresh herbs for breakfast.
 And don’t forget to ask about the pedal car!

 Front Street Cafe- No place better to get you in the western spirit!
 Catch a live western stage show, check out the free museum of local cowboy history, and find a special something in the gift shop!

 My Town Today has started a referral section of each article.
-It’s based on the fun of visiting a town, and finding out what town the majority of its citizens would recommend for My Town to visit next.
+It’s based on visiting a town, and finding out what town the majority of its citizens would recommend for My Town to visit next.